-If a person is charged with DUI while on probation for prior offenses, they will likely be vigorously prosecuted for the underlying DUI and for the probation violation.
+If a person is charged with DUI while on probation for prior offenses, they are going to be vigorously prosecuted for both the underlying DUI offense and their probation violation.

-The penalties associated with getting a DUI while on probation are the same as the penalties associated with being charged with DUI when they are not on probation.
-The duration of the sentence will depend on whether it is a first offense, second offense, third offense, or fourth offense DUI, or a felony DUI.
+The penalties associated with being convicted of a DUI while on probation are similar to the penalties associated with being charged with DUI while not on probation.
+The severity of the defense depends on whether it is a first offense, second offense, third offense, or fourth offense DUI, or a felony DUI.
 A higher BAC level may also result in more serious punishments for a second or subsequent DUI.

 Of course, a typical condition of probation is to avoid the commission of subsequent crimes.
 As a result, any person convicted of a DUI will likely face additional penalties for violation of probation.

 Contacting a Charleston DUI While on Probation Attorney